 I was so excited recently to go on a trip to visit friends in Boston.
 I even got to the airport 30 minutes earlier than I usually do just to make sure I wouldn’t miss the flight due to long lines for TSA at BWI.
 I once almost missed a flight because of the long lines, but that’s another story…

-Guess how many people got off - that's right...
-NONE!
-We stayed on.
+Guess how many people got off?
+That’s right… NONE!
+We all stayed on.
 I was eventually able to fall asleep using my pea coat as a pillow, but I was so uncomfortable.
-I woke up periodically as they announced repeatedly that they were still waiting for us to be able to take off.
-We didn't end up taking off until around 2:00 am!
+I woke up periodically as they announced repeatedly that they were still waiting for us to be allowed to take off.
+We didn’t end up taking off until around 2:00 am!
 I felt so horrible for my friend who was picking me up.
 He was waiting for hours for me to get on my plane, then hours for me to land.
 Luckily, he was able to sleep while he waited.
-I didn't have as much luck and was stuck in an uncomfortable airport chair on a budget airline for about 5 hours.
-We landed around 3:15 am and I was not in a bed until 4 am.
-I was so mad at myself because the whole time, I own a neck pillow and did not bring it on this late night flight!
+I didn’t have as much luck and was stuck in an uncomfortable airport chair on a budget airline for about 5 hours.
+We landed around 3:15 am in a new timezone, and I was not in a bed until 4 am.
+I was so mad at myself because the whole time, I didn’t pack the neck pillow I own on this late-night flight!
 Never again!

 Advice: Always bring a neck pillow so you can easily fall asleep on flights – especially when they have a major delay!

 “Recently my flight home from Hokitika to Wellington following the annual Wildfoods Festival was delayed.

 We’d boarded the plane, and all was looking good for take-off when the Captain announced one of his instruments wasn’t working.
 We sat on the tarmac a further 10 minutes or so while he talked to the engineer on the phone and tried to reset whatever wasn’t working.

 We were then told to disembark and head back into the terminal.
 A new plane would have to be found.